menu title

 • Virtual Communities of Practice - In addition to the regional HIV Project ECHO Community of Practice, a number of our states offer topical communities of practice.
 Communities of practice provide a consistent time and vehicle for a group of experts and peers to build relationships and learn from each other

 • Webinars - Virtual presentations that may be interactive, didactic, and/or case-based.
+Many of our webinars are archived and available through our on-demand portal.

 Continuing Education